hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 As an app creator, you create your NFT and register pack -> NFT mappings with the Pack Manager.
 You set configuration that determines how many NFT instances are issued per pack, their edition, rarity, and various other properties.

+# Actions available:
-# Creating an NFT Collectable
+## Creating an NFT Collectable

 Not just any old NFT is compatible with the Pack Manager.
 In order for the Pack Manager to issue NFTs, an NFT symbol has to be **under management** with the Pack Manager.
 We may add a way later on for existing NFTs to be placed under management if they satisfy certain criteria, but currently the only way to have an NFT under management is to create it through the following action: